HectorAlonso18/Lightninglib/lightning-docs/docs/Tutorials/Autonomous_Routines_examples.md

 pros::delay(10);
 autonomous_task_manager.kill_task("MULTITASK_ACTIONS_PATH");
 ```
-If you have doubts please check the [How to create task tutorial.](http://localhost:3000/docs/Tutorials/Using_TaskManager_Class)
+If you have doubts please check the [How to create tasks tutorial.](/docs/Tutorials/Using_TaskManager_Class)

 ---